joyceycodes/JamPackd/journals/zoybh_hussein.md

 Worked on it till 8 with Adrian got it working but now something else broke need to figure out why im auto logged in when i navigate to the website logg out button should work by now, need to figre out what can be seen vs cant when logged out/in

+12/6
+Group coded with tiff,joyce for ci/cd
+fixed the routing from logging in and signup to go to accounts page need to still work on logged in vs out view